What Is The Story Behind The Power Pants Designs?

 Our very own drawings and interpretations of visuals that were inspiring and in line with the Pitaya vibe: an empowering and motivating idea for women to continue creating, standing in for each other and lifting each other up.

-At the hour of deciding which organisation we would like to be donating to from this print we finally chose the serious topic of Female Genital Cutting (FGC): 'the partial or complete removal of a girl’s external genitals.
+At the hour of deciding which organisation we would like to be donating to from this artsy yoga pants we finally chose the topic of Female Genital Cutting (FGC): 'the partial or complete removal of a girl’s external genitals.
 There are no known health benefits, and in fact the girl’s body is physically harmed and damaged as a result of the practice and the removal of healthy tissue when her genitals are cut away.'

 Seeing how far we have come without forgetting how far we still have in front of us.
 Donating to Orchid Project in the UK.